 53°55'41.08"N and 124°13'2.27"W

 This region is well known for farming and ranching.
-Portions of the property have been cleared for hay and alfalfa crops and they are currently in production with regenerating yields and producing revenue.
-Further information can be provided upon request.
+Portions of the property have been cleared for hay, alfalfa and canola crops and are currently producing revenue.

 AG1 (Agricultural).
 Properties are within the ALR

 Pl: EPP43920; LD: Coast Range 4 (13); Section: 12; Town: 4; Range:4